orchidsoftware/orchid.software/docs/en/docs/index.md

 - Menus, charts, notifications, etc.

-Delivered as Laravel package and interacts with other components.
-It can serve as a base for back-office applications, administration panels or a content management system.
+Because it is delivered as a Laravel package, it interacts well with other components and can serve as a base for applications like a content management system

 > **Note!** The manual contains information on using the package but does not explain the use of the framework.
 It is strongly recommended you read the [Laravel documentation](https://laravel.com/docs/).